twindebank/ShallowOceanExpedition/README.md

 To run the examples included:
 - `python -m examples.example_game_manager` for an example of how to simulate a number of games and gather/plot statistics.
-The output plot will be saved to `wins.png` in the root directory of the package.
+This example will run 1000 simulations and rotate the order of the players, output plot will be saved to `wins.png` in the root directory of the package.
 - `python -m examples.example_game` for an example of how to run a single game with a more verbose output.